PavithraaDeenadayalan/VulnHub/README.md

-# MedVulnLab — Interactive Healthcare Security Lab (Intentional Vulns)
+# VulnHub — Interactive Healthcare Security Lab (Intentional Vulns)

 **CRITICAL SECURITY NOTICE — LOCALHOST ONLY.
 DO NOT DEPLOY PUBLICLY.**
 This app is intentionally vulnerable for ethical training.
 Every flaw is documented and isolated.
 Use only in a controlled environment.